We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

 When your customers are businesses, this is an especially effective technique.
 For instance, at Help Scout we regularly give away our favorite books: The Thank You Economy, Anything You Want and How to Win Friends and Influence People.
 We do this not only to say “thanks,” but to explain the core values behind our product and company.
 Companies that embody these principles and philosophies get the most out of Help Scout.

 If your customers are all over the country or even the world (like us!) it’s a special treat to meet up for a coffee date in their city.
-Every time you travel, look up customers that live in the area and offer to buy them a coffee.
+Every time you travel, look up customers who live in the area and offer to buy them a coffee.
 Since it’s their home turf, let them guide you to a favorite local spot.

 Going out of your way to check in with a customer and spend quality time while you’re on the road creates a lasting impression for both of you.